iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-css-with-itcss.md

 Everyone knows how CSS is painful.
 It's not an expressive language, has a global scope, it works like a cascade (the source order really matters), inheritance, a lot of hacks to deal with compatibility problems, and the selectors specificity war (if you want to know a litle more about how CSS works, [read this](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance)).
 The way how CSS works, opens many doors for bad code.
 For example, nested selectors to override a rule and take control of it, use of `!important` without caring about, write more CSS to undo other CSS, and further...

-This are some of the problems that we need to deal with when working with CSS, especially for large scale projects, with a lot of developers envolved working together.
+This are some of the problems that we need to deal with when working with CSS, especially for large scale projects, with a lot of developers involved working together.
 So, if we don't be careful or just do not understand these problems, we can end up generating a big giant snow ball, that nobody will want to touch or refactor.

 ![snow ball](https://media3.giphy.com/media/3oriO6aNSTVP4QfER2/giphy.gif)